CumulusNetworks/docs/content/cumulus-netq-50/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 For servers running *Ubuntu*, you need to:

-- Verify you installed the minimum package versions
 - Verify the server is running `lldpd`
 - Install and configure NTP or PTP, if needed
 - Obtain NetQ software packages